March 25th, 2020

 Author: Richard A. Loube

-While a force majeure clause in a contract likely does not excuse the obligation to pay rent or other monetary obligations under a contract, parties to contracts are currently looking for other possible defenses to excuse performance of their obligations under certain contracts.
+While a force majeure clause in a contract likely does not excuse the obligation to pay rent or other monetary obligations under a contract, parties to contracts are currently looking for other possible defenses to excuse performance of their obligations.

 To be clear, depending on the jurisdiction and the type of contract, performance does not have to be impossible.
 The law often considers performance to be impossible if it is not practicable, and performance is not practical if it can only be done at an excessive and unreasonable cost.

-When determining whether the doctrine of impossibility may be available to a party, it is important to consider the facts and circumstances that existed at the time of execution of the contract, and to review the terms of the contract to see if the risk of an unexpected event was assumed by either of the parties.
+When determining whether the doctrine of impossibility, or frustration of purpose, may be available to a party, it is important to consider the facts and circumstances that existed at the time of execution of the contract, and to review the specific terms of the contract to see if the risk of an unexpected event was assumed by either of the parties.
 In addition, the availability of this doctrine may depend on the type of contract – e.g., contracts for goods and services; employment agreements; leases and other real estate contracts – as specific rules apply to certain types of contracts.

-Whether you are seeking to enforce performance or relief from performance under a contract, in light of the current health crisis and the economic impact caused by COVID-19, it is recommended that you speak with your attorney to determine whether the doctrine of impossibility may apply to your particular circumstances.
+Whether you are seeking to enforce performance or seeking relief from performance under a contract, in light of the current pandemic and the economic impact caused by COVID-19, it is recommended that you speak with your attorney to determine whether the doctrine of impossibility may apply to your particular circumstances.

 You can find more on issues affecting businesses and individuals in our COVID-19 Resource Center.